Independent · Consumer-first · Scottish

 Cost and value

-Langoustines: At a west coast fishmonger or farmers market, you might pay £15–20 for a kilo of whole live langoustines — enough for two people as a starter, or a generous single portion as a main.
-Online from Scottish suppliers, expect £25–35/kg.
+Langoustines: At a west coast fishmonger or farmers market, expect to pay £25–35/kg for whole live langoustines — enough for two people as a starter, or a generous single portion as a main.
+Online from Scottish suppliers, prices are similar.

 Lobster: A live 600–700g lobster from a Scottish fishmonger will cost £25–40.
 That produces roughly 200–250g of meat.
 At restaurant prices, a half-lobster starter is typically £25–35.
 Scottish lobster online is expensive — expect £50–80 for a 1kg lobster from a quality supplier.